 London.
-Helsinkey.
+Helsinki.
 Paris.
 Melbourne.
 Vienna.
 Florence.
 New York.
 And now Grand Rapids.

 In the course of about a year, these are the cultural centers around the world that have been lucky enough to host an exhibit by prolific artist Ai Weiwei.
-Ai Weiwei, a conceptual artist and activist from China, is considered one of the most influential creators of our time.
+Ai Weiwei, a conceptual artist and activist from China, is considered one of the most influential creators of our time by the online art website and resource, Artsy.

 “Ai Weiwei [is]… consistently topping power lists and grabbing headlines around the globe,” according to Artnet.
 An exhibit of Ai’s work is a coveted opportunity.
 And now one of today’s most talked-about artist is coming here.